 Reputable Camel Safari Companies

 Be sure to take care when booking your camel safari as the business is very competitive and it's definitely a case of you get what you pay for.
 Cheaper deals may seem appealing initially, but you'll find that the quality of food, bedding, and other necessities is lower.
+There will be more people in the group too.
 Make sure you find out exactly what the arrangements will be, such as whether dinner will be provided at a nearby village or a cook will make it for you over an open fire in the desert.

-Most hotels in Jaisalmer will organize safaris but it's better to go with specialist agencies such as Sahara Travels (next to the Fort gate), Trotters Independent Travel, and Real Desert Man Camel Safaris.
-The safaris offered by Shahi Palace and Hotel Pleasant Haveli are also good.
-In Bikaner, Vino Desert Safari is recommended.
+Most hotels and backpacker hostels in Jaisalmer sell camel safaris (for a commission) but it's better to go with specialist agencies, so you can be sure of what you're getting.
+These include Sahara Travels (next to the Fort gate), Trotters Independent Travel, and Real Desert Man Camel Safaris.
+Their websites contain details of the various safari packages available.
+The safaris offered by Shahi Palace and Hotel Pleasant Haveli are also decent.

 If you really want to go off the beaten path and have a rustic experience, far from the tourist trail, try The Adventure Travel Agency in Jaisalmer.
 They'll take you a long camel safari out towards Barmer, sleeping under the stars on army bedding in the dunes.